Kiko Barzaga: Dasmariñas City Council (2019–2025)

 Barzaga ran for a seat in the Dasmariñas City Council during the 2019 elections and 2022 elections and successfully won both of them.
 In 2022, he endorsed the successful presidential and vice-presidential campaigns of Bongbong Marcos and Sara Duterte, respectively, as well as their UniTeam ticket.
 Later that year and during his second term as councilor, he was named president of the Philippine Councilors League Cavite Chapter, earning him an ex officio seat on the Cavite Provincial Board.

+Team Dasma proclamation rally 2022 incident

+In March 2022, during the 2022 Philippine elections, Barzaga's father, Elpidio Barzaga Jr., the party president of the NUP, endorsed Leni Robredo's presidential campaign.
+The younger Barzaga then went on stage, played his campaign jingle, and interrupted his father.
+He then grabbed his father's papers and asked, "Why is this Leni?" and publicly endorsed and reminded everyone to vote for Bongbong Marcos, chanted "BBM!, BBM!", and reminded the rally attenders to vote for Barzaga.
+He was the only candidate wearing red during the rally.

-House of Representatives (2025–present)
+House of Representatives (2025–2026)

+2025 election

-Barzaga ran for House Representative of Cavite's fourth district, aiming to replace his late father, Elpidio Barzaga Jr., who died in office on April 27, 2024.
+Barzaga ran for House representative of Cavite's fourth district, aiming to replace his late father, Elpidio Barzaga Jr., who died in office on April 27, 2024.
 He, along with his mother and brother, won the election.
 In a post-election interview by News5, Barzaga stated he has no plans to run for national level positions.

 2025 campaign jingle and style

 Barzaga's 2025 campaign jingle for congressman was a cover of Haring Manggi Miguelito Malakas's song "Lupaypay" and even sang by Haring Manggi himself.
 The jingle went viral due to its catchy tunes and the fact that Barzaga's campaign was very associated with cats.
-Labor leader and 2025 senatorial candidate Luke Espiritu criticized Barzaga, saying he won not because of his campaign style but because he is part of a political family.
+Labor leader and senatorial candidate Luke Espiritu criticized Barzaga, saying he won not because of his campaign style but because he is part of a political family.